caleb-allen/VimBindings.jl/README.md

 The VimBindings package must be loaded before the REPL to correctly bind the `Esc` key (see https://github.com/caleb-allen/VimBindings.jl/issues/8 and https://github.com/caleb-allen/VimBindings.jl/issues/19 ).

-`VimBindings` CAN NOT be loaded in `~/.julia/config/startup.jl`, unlike most packages.
+`VimBindings` SHOULD NOT be loaded in `~/.julia/config/startup.jl`, unlike most packages.
 Loading `VimBindings` in this manner will result in buggy/unpredictable behavior, especially related to the `Escape` key, and other keys which use escape sequences.

-This is because most stdlib code is loaded before any user code, and as a result any packages which modifies the core behavior of the REPL will be shadowed.
+This is because of the standard library is loaded before `startup.jl` is run, and as a result any code which modifies the core behavior from within `startup.jl` of the REPL will be shadowed.

 `VimBindings.jl` relies on a few important alterations to the REPL code which handles key input events.
 If these changes are loaded after the REPL code is started (as is the case with `startup.jl`), then the REPL code operates unmodified.
 Thus, the current solution is to evaluate the module before any REPL code is run at all.